MINE TOURS & GOLD PANNING

 THE EVERETT GOLD PANNING & SILVER MINE TOUR:

 NOTES & TERMS: The mine tour adds another 1 hour and 15 minutes to your train trip.
 The mine tour is not recommended for young children who cannot walk the entire distance on their own, anyone who is mobility impaired in any way, or those who might have a problem at 9,000 feet in elevation.
 Strollers and wheelchairs are not permitted.
 Mine tours are not available on the last train departure of the day.
 All guests must wear hard hats.
 The tours involve about 3/4 of a mile of walking into dark, enclosed spaces.
-Please use your discretion and consider yours and your child's limitations.
+Children under 5 years of age are not permitted underground in either the Everett or the Lebanon Mines.
+Children under 5 years old may visit the site of the mines but must stay above ground and under the care of a parent or guardian.
+We encourage those guests with children under 5 years old to book the Everett Mine Tour when possible as that site has entertainment attractive to children such as a sandbox, gold panning and a hot dog meal.
 Weather conditions can change rapidly, so please come prepared for an outdoor adventure!

 *** While every effort is made to adhere to the published schedule, the Georgetown Loop Railroad reserves the right to delay or cancel trains for any reason and will not be held liable.
 Locomotives and passenger cars are subject to change without notice.